sagemath/sagewiki_to_gh-2022-10-10/SageWiki.md

 of these subdirectories is explained in the [[https://doc.sagemath.org/html/en/developer/packaging.html|Developer's Guide|]].

+Since Sage 9.2, the [[https://doc.sagemath.org/html/en/reference/spkg/|spkg section of the Sage reference manual]] is automatically generated from the information in `SAGE_ROOT/build/pkgs/`. ([[https://trac.sagemath.org/ticket/29655|Trac #29655]] improves the formatting of this information.)

 Use the following shell commands below to access the information from the `SAGE_ROOT/build/pkgs` directory of your copy of Sage: